-Electricity can be stored in chemical products like hydrogen and methane.
-These production facilities can adjust their consumption of power to imbalances between consumption and production in the power grid.
-The goal is to produce hydrogen or methane in a sustainable way.
-Their electricity consumption is therefore tailored to renewable resources and has to be able to adapt quickly and often with a large capacity.
-The facilities uses this ability to provide frequency balancing, adequacy and in some cases congestion management.
-This type of chemical storage is also a way to store renewable energy.
-The hydrogen or methane can participate with balancing the power grid directly by powering a gas plant or indirectly by powering hydrogen cars instead of electric vehicles.
+Electricity can be stored in chemical products such as hydrogen and methane.
+These production facilities can adjust their consumption of power to imbalances between consumption and production in the power grid, the goal being to produce hydrogen or methane in a sustainable manner.
+Their electricity consumption is therefore tailored to renewable resources and has to be able to adapt quickly and frequently with a large capacity.
+The facilities uses this ability to provide frequency balancing, adequacy and, in some cases, congestion management.
+This type of chemical storage is also a method of storing renewable energy.
+The hydrogen or methane can participate with balancing the power grid directly by powering a gas plant or indirectly by powering hydrogen cars instead of electric vehicles (EVs).

 Components & enablers

 PEM electrolysis to produce hydrogen.
 Important to enable rapid change in consumption, especially to offer frequency balancing.

 State of the art in application and research